 We love the complexity of the flavors in this soup.
 It includes all the spice and herbs you could ever ask for in a single bowl.
-Try it on your next rainy day, or when you feel like you need an immune boost.
+It’s full of antioxidants and perfect for when you need an immune boost.
 Make it for lunch or dinner, you’ll be happy you did.

 Prep Time: 10 minutes.

 Cook Time: 30 minutes.

 8 cups broth of choice (I like beef bone broth or fish broth)

 2 cloves garlic, crushed